rawify/BitSet.js/README.md

 BitSet not()
 ---
-Calculates the bitwise not
+Immutable; Calculates the bitwise not

 BitSet and(Mixed x)
 ---
-Calculates the bitwise and between two bitsets
+Immutable; Calculates the bitwise and between two bitsets

 BitSet or(Mixed x)
 ---
-Calculates the bitwise or between two bitsets
+Immutable; Calculates the bitwise or between two bitsets

 BitSet xor(Mixed x)
 ---
-Calculates the bitwise xor between two bitsets
+Immutable; Calculates the bitwise xor between two bitsets

 BitSet andNot(Mixed x)
 ---
-Calculates the bitwise andNot between two bitsets (this is not the nand operation!)
+Immutable; Calculates the bitwise andNot between two bitsets (this is not the nand operation!)

 BitSet clone()
 ---
-Clones the actual object
+Immutable; Clones the actual object

 Array toArray()
 ---